Raven (drag queen): Early Drag Race appearances

 In 2010, Raven was announced as a contestant on the second season of RuPaul's Drag Race.
 In the first episode, she won the season's first mini-challenge, a photo shoot.
 In the second and third episode she landed in the bottom two, having to "lip-sync for her life" twice in order to stay in the competition.
 She won both lip-syncs.
 Raven won a second mini-challenge in the fourth episode by guessing the price of various objects, earning her a phone call home; and a third mini-challenge in the fifth episode by successfully decorating a box to reflect his personal style.
 She won the seventh and eighth main challenges, which involved creating and promoting an autobiography, and giving an older gentleman a makeover, respectively.
-At the end of the competition, she ultimately placed second behind Tyra Sanchez.
+She finished in second place at the end of the season.

 Raven appeared in the spin-off series RuPaul's Drag U, which ran for three seasons.
 Raven served as a "drag professor" and mentor to female contestants who are given make-overs.
 In the series, his persona is not portrayed in a villainous fashion, but instead as a softer and nurturing mentor.
 Raven made a total of twelve appearances and collected the most wins during the series' run, being dubbed the "Makeover Queen".
 In an episode of the second season he gave his mother DeShawna a makeover, helping him win against the sisters of Jujubee and Manila Luzon.

 On August 6, 2012, Raven was announced as one of twelve past Drag Race contestants selected for RuPaul's Drag Race: All Stars, which premiered on the Logo network on October 22, 2012.
 He was paired with contestant and best friend Jujubee to form Team Rujubee.
 They won the mini-challenges in the second and fifth episode by correctly answering questions about each other in the style of The Newlywed Game and by scoring more points in a game of basketball, which won them a call to their loved ones.
 The duo reached the final, which aired on November 26, 2012, where Raven again landed as a runner-up, this time to winner Chad Michaels.

 During the airing of the first All Stars season, Raven (along with All Stars contestants Manila Luzon, Latrice Royale, and Tammie Brown) appeared in a television commercial for travel website Orbitz's new portal for LGBT leisure travel.